andyliangtw/andyliangtw/README.md

 Graduated from Department of Information Management in National Taiwan University.

-Here's [My Resume](https://www.cakeresume.com/andyliangtw).
-Please refer to it for more information.
+Here's [My Resume](https://www.cakeresume.com/andyliangtw) and [My LinkedIn](https://www.linkedin.com/in/andyliangtw/).
+Please refer to them for more information.

 Thank you!